ibm-cloud-docs/containers/cs_uc_health.md

 {:download: .download}
 {:preview: .preview}

 # Healthcare use cases for {{site.data.keyword.cloud_notm}}
 {: #cs_uc_health}

-These use cases highlight how workloads on {{site.data.keyword.containerlong_notm}} benefit from the public cloud.
+These use cases highlight how workloads on {[product_name_tm}} benefit from the public cloud.
 They have secure compute on isolated bare metal, easy spin-up of clusters for faster development, migration from virtual machines, and data sharing in cloud databases.
 {: shortdesc}

 ## Healthcare provider migrates workloads from inefficient VMs to Ops-friendly containers for reporting and patient systems